aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 ### Install Squish Framework

 Install Squish 8.1.0 for Qt 6.5.
 If you are using any other version, be sure to select the correct version of Qt that is being used with Nuke on your machine.
+Once installed, launch Squish IDE on your machine and follow the remaining instructions below.

 ### Set Up Test Assets